A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: The model set up

 X-rays from the corona illuminate the disc and part of them is absorbed, acting as a second source of energy for the disc.
 In this case, the disc temperature, $T_{\rm d}(r)$, is set by the energy released by the accretion process locally and by the X--ray absorbed flux as,

-$F_{\rm NT}(r)=\sigma T^4_{\rm NT}(r)$ is the original black-body flux emitted by the disc, with the temperature radial profile given by NT73, and $F_{\rm abs} (r)$ is the absorbed X-ray flux.
+$F_{\rm acc}(r)=F_{\rm NT}(r)=\sigma T^4_{\rm NT}(r)$ is the original black-body flux emitted by the disc, with the temperature radial profile given by NT73, and $F_{\rm abs} (r)$ is the absorbed X-ray flux.
 The factor 2 accounts for the fact that there are two coron\ae, on either side of the disc.
 We observe one of them, but the disc is illuminated, and heated, by both of them\footnote{We note that this is another difference with respect to K21a, who did not consider the factor of 2 in their eq.~(2).}.

-In the case when $L=L_{\rm transf,c}$, then $F_{\rm NT}(r)=0$ at $r\leq$\rtr\footnote{Note that in case of $L=L_{\rm ext,c}$ there is no transition region, i.e., $\rtr=\rms$.}.
+In the case when $L=L_{\rm transf,c}$, then $F_{\rm acc}(r)=0$ at $r\leq$\rtr\footnote{Note that in case of $L=L_{\rm ext,c}$ there is no transition region, i.e., $\rtr=\rms$.}.
 This is because all the power dissipated to the disc below \rtr\, is transferred to the corona.
 All the energy that heats the disc at small radii is due to the X-ray absorption.
 On the other hand, the temperature above the transition radius is higher than in the NT73 disc, due to the thermalisation of the additional absorbed flux.

 Regarding the X-ray flux that is absorbed at each radius (due to disc illumination by the corona located on either side of the disc),

 where $F_{\rm inc}(r)$ and $F_{\rm refl}(r)$ are the incident and reflected fluxes, respectively.
 The incident energy flux, integrated in energy and evaluated per unit local area on the disc including all relativistic effects is \citep[see e.g.,][]{Dovciak2004ragtime,Dovciak2011},